noobsoftware/NoobMusic3/README.md

 NoobScript allows you define the UI using HTML-like syntax and CSS-like layout definitions.
 You can animate using the animate function, where you can define layout changes as well as cubic-bezier easing function parameters.

 This repo contains some amount of commented-out code which should obviously be removed, please bear with this if you inspect the code.

+async functions usually require calling $object->dispose_parent($caller) when finalizing the function to dispose of the parent context of the callback.